-During the theory part of training, students will be introduced to many of the aspects of patient care.
+During the theory part of instruction, students will be introduced to many of the aspects of patient care.
 These include subjects such as basic fundamentals, patient safety, infection control, providing direct patient care, documentation, cognitive function, end of life care, and legal/ethical issues.
 This first step is an integral part of the training process and lays the groundwork for all the training that continues after.

-Next comes the lab portion of training.
+Next comes the lab portion of CNA classes.
 This hands on training teaches direct patient care by often practicing on other students or instructors.
 Students will get the change to practice taking vital signs such as respiratory rate, pulse rate, temperature, and even blood pressure.
 They will also get the chance to practice repositioning and transferring patients, and personal care such as feeding, bathing, and grooming.
 This not only helps students to become comfortable in performing these tasks, but it also gives them a chance to empathize with how a patient may feel while being cared for.

-After the lab training, students will get the chance to practice all their new learned skills on real patients in a clinical setting while under the careful eye of their instructors.
+After the lab work, students will get the chance to practice all their new learned skills on real patients in a clinical setting while under the careful eye of their instructors.
 This is usually done in a long-term care facility that has been approved by the state.
 Students will usually begin with just 1 or 2 patients and work their way up to a full patient load.

 Finally, students will be eligible to sit for the National Nurse Aide Assessment Program examination.
 Although there are some states that do not require an assessment, most states require trainees to pass this exam.
 The exam consists of several parts including a written component, an oral component, and a demonstration component.
 Successful completion of this exam will provide the trainees with a CNA license.
 A CNA license is essential and will often be required to apply and accept some jobs.

-Types of CNA Training
+Types of CNA Instruction

 Some states also offer the option of an online CNA course.
 These courses give the flexible option to learn all the theoretical topics within the comfort of their own home.
 In addition to the online coursework, students will also need to practice in a clinical setting under the direction of an RN to complete their training.

 Certified nursing assistants do an incredibly important job.
 The job of a CNA is also a great stepping stone in a medical career path.
 With the option to complete training in as little as 4 weeks, becoming a CNA is a great opportunity.
-Explore nearby training programs or the CNA certification requirements in your state to start the journey to a rewarding and compassionate service of healthcare.
+Explore nearby classes or the CNA certification requirements in your state to start the journey to a rewarding and compassionate service of healthcare.